 $ <path-to-confluent>/bin/ksql-server-start <path-to-confluent>/etc/ksql/ksql-server.properties

 These instructions assume you are installing Confluent Platform by using ZIP or TAR archives.
-For more information, see Install.
+For more information, see On-Premises Deployments.

 You can use KSQL with a Kafka cluster in Confluent Cloud.
 For more information, see Connecting KSQL to Confluent Cloud.

-KSQL can be configured to connect to the Schema Registry over HTTP by setting the
+You can configure KSQL to connect to Schema Registry over HTTP by setting the

 Depending on your security setup, you might also need to supply additional SSL configuration.

-For example, a trustStore is required if the Schema Registry’s SSL certificates are not trusted by
+For example, a trustStore is required if the Schema Registry SSL certificates are not trusted by

-the JVM by default; a keyStore is required if the Schema Registry requires mutual authentication.
+the JVM by default; a keyStore is required if Schema Registry requires mutual authentication.

-Use the following to configure KSQL to communicate with the Schema Registry over HTTPS, where mutual authentication is not required and the Schema Registry’s SSL certificates are trusted by the JVM:
+Use the following to configure KSQL to communicate with Schema Registry over HTTPS, where mutual authentication is not required and Schema Registry SSL certificates are trusted by the JVM:

 ksql.schema.registry.url=https://<host-name-of-schema-registry>:<ssl-port> ssl.truststore.location=/etc/kafka/secrets/ksql.truststore.jks ssl.truststore.password=confluent ssl.keystore.location=/etc/kafka/secrets/ksql.keystore.jks ssl.keystore.password=confluent ssl.key.password=confluent